vnali/migrate-from-wordpress-plugin-docs/README.md

     'allowHttpWordPressSite' => false,  // by default, the protocol of the WordPress site must be HTTPS. you can allow connecting to the HTTP WordPress site here. - we send sensitive data like your WordPress account, so do it only when the WordPress site is on a local or trusted network-
     'allowReusingToken' => false, // only on dev environment it can be set to true to test feed values quickly.
 When set to false, the feed URL's token is valid once and regenerates itself.
     'cacheFeedValuesSeconds' => 0, // how many seconds feed's values are cached. the default value is 0, so always cached data is returned.
 For development purposes, we use 1 to see the latest changes.
+    'emailAttribute' => 'email' // email attribute is not provided in REST API, but if the email is registered as an extra field, you can set the email attribute here.
 ];
 ```